andresliszt/moo-rs/pymoors/docs/development/setup_algorithm.md

     DC: PopulationCleaner,
 {
     inner: AlgorithmBuilder<S, Nsga2RankAndScoringSelection, Nsga2RankCrowdingSurvival, Cross, Mut, F, G, DC>,
 }
 ```

-This struct delegates all the builder methods to the inner, which was built using [derive builder crate](https://crates.io/crates/derive_builder)
+This struct delegates all builder methods to the inner builder, which was created using the [derive builder crate](https://crates.io/crates/derive_builder).

-### Survival and selection operators with arguments
+### Survival and Selection Operators With Arguments

-When either survival or selection operators take arguments, the macro needs to know about those.
-The following example is the implementation of the `NSGA-III` algorithm.
-The survival operator takes two arguments `reference_points` and the boolean `are_aspirational`, for more information refer the [algorithm docs](../user_guide/algorithms/nsga3.md).
+When either survival or selection operators take arguments, the macro needs to know about them.
+The following example shows the implementation of the `NSGA-III` algorithm.
+The survival operator takes two arguments: `reference_points` and the boolean `are_aspirational`.
+For more information, refer to the [algorithm docs](../user_guide/algorithms/nsga3.md).

 ```Rust
 use ndarray::Array2;